Sound

 - Pre-Requisite(s): HU 2324

-Fundamentals of designing theatrical lighting through various explorations and projects.
-Focus on professional design development and presentation techniques: theatrical drafting conventions, light sketches, plots.
+Fundamentals of designing lighting for theatre, architecture and entertainment through various explorations and projects.
+Focus on professional design development and presentation techniques; theatrical drafting conventions, light sketches, plots.
 Also, designer/director relationships, script analysis, research, design concepts/history.
-Students are introduced to a mainstage theatre design.

 - Credits: 3.0